 TIP: The second column in the library is the label color for that file.
 Click it to bring up a color palette, and customize the Virtual Deck for that file.

 Library Zoom

-You can change the size of your library text by using the shortcuts ctrl + and ctrl window displays the album art of the track currently selected in the library.
+You can change the size of your library text by using the shortcuts ctrl + and ctrl -.

 Display Album Art